How to Read a Nutrition Label - Understand Food Labels & Nutritional Facts

 To build muscle – look at protein.
 The recommended daily allowance is 0.36 gram per pound of body weight but those who exercise need more.
 Professional athletes and bodybuilders often aim for 1.5 grams per pound of lean bodyweight.

 To improve bone health – calcium.
 Women need 1,000–1,200 mg per day, older women need more.
-Calcium supplements are good but know that calcium citrate can be taken anytime, calcium carbonate needs more acid so take it with food.
+Calcium supplements are good but understand that calcium citrate can be taken anytime, calcium carbonate has more acid so take it with food.
 A person can absorb 300–500 mg of calcium at one time.

 To lower cholesterol – fat.
 If you are overweight, reducing your calories and increasing your fiber can help.